 Hip pain is among the top 5 most common sites for pain in golfers.
-Non-structural hip pain, meaning pain that originates from your muscles or soft tissue, can be avoided with proper warm up and exercise routines that work on the mechanics of your movement during your swing.
+Non-structural hip pain, meaning pain that originates from your muscles or soft tissue, may be avoided with proper warm up and exercise routines that work on the mechanics of your movement during your swing.
 Some things to think about before you play are:

 - Are your clubs properly fit for you?